wesrog/wesrog.github.com/_posts/2008-11-20-zoviet-france.md

 tags: [music]
 ---
 I was unaware that zoviet france ceased creation of music.
-Rapoon is his new alias and I’m hooked.
-Dark ambient similar to Robert Rich, Biosphere (Geir Jennsen) and Steve Roach.
+Rapoon is his new alias and I’m hooked. <!--more-->Dark ambient similar to Robert Rich, Biosphere (Geir Jennsen) and Steve Roach.
 It’s delectable.
 Perfect background music with a feeling that leaves you isolated and cold on a desolate plain.

 I was about to purchase a bunch of Rapoon’s album on iTunes, but found out that magnatune had most of it.
 So, I purchased a monthly subscription which is